yuorb/yuorb.github.io/src/tutorial/cl.md

 talír/ aitál/ atalirahá/ watír

-#### Translation of whatʼs your name
+#### Translation of what’s your name

-“Whatʼs your name?”
+“What’s your name?”
 “My name is Adam”

 STEP ONE: Semantic Analysis of Source Sentence